 All GSPP academic and clinical programs promote comprehensive academic and applied training within an environment that values cooperation and collaboration and fosters critical thinking and self-determined functioning.
 The School is committed to educating students to provide culturally competent services to clients and the community.
 Knowledge of multiculturalism and inclusive excellence guides GSPP in the mission to be as welcoming and inclusive as possible to all students, staff, and faculty.
 GSPP has developed a collegial atmosphere with significant opportunities for creativity, teamwork and innovation.
 We are committed to building a diverse and inclusive educational environment and encourage applications from individuals with marginalized identities.

 This position will support all aspects of the Denver FIRST Juvenile Justice project to ensure that the grant deliverables are fulfilled.
-This will include project management, financial management, and community outreach and engagement.
+This will include project management, financial management, clinical supervision, student employee management, and community outreach and engagement.
 The Program Coordinator will collect, analyze, and report on data related to the Program, including assisting with program evaluation and quality improvement activities.
 In addition, the Project Coordinator will help develop workshops for professional development related to trauma-informed care for juvenile justice involved youth.

 This is an hourly, benefited staff position with a typical work schedule of 37.5 hours/week.
-The position will report to Dr. Apryl Alexander, Denver FIRST Juvenile Justice Project Director; collaborator Dr. Tracy Vozar, Director of the Caring 4 You and Baby (CUB) Clinic; financial and budget support will be supervised by GSPPs Grant Administrator.
+The position will report to Dr. Apryl Alexander, Denver FIRST Juvenile Justice Project Director; financial and budget support will be supervised by GSPPs Grant Administrator.
 The position is funded by a grant; funding is available through September 30, 2023.

 - Assist Project Director with operation of the project.